OneDrive/onedrive-api-docs/docs/rest-api/resources/webhooknotification.md

+---
+author: rgregg
+ms.author: rgregg
+ms.date: 09/10/2017
+---
 # Webhook notification resource

 The notification resource defines the shape of the data provided to your service when a webhook notification request is submitted to your registered URL.

 ## JSON representation